 Tornadoes are the most violent storms in nature.
 An average of 800 tornadoes are reported each year, resulting in 80 deaths and 1,500 injuries.
-Let's take a look at what causes these life-threatening storms.
+Tornadoes are a worldwide phenomenon, touching down in every continent save Antarctica.

 Tornadoes form when different temperatures and humidity meet.
 In the United States, warm, wet winds travel north from the Gulf of Mexico in the spring and summer, where they meet cold, dry, south-moving Canadian fronts.

 Generally, warm air rises, but when the two fronts meet, the cold air can trap the warm air beneath it.
 Because the warm air cannot move upward, it begins to rotate.
 As the sun heats the ground, more warm air continues to rise, until finally the mass is strong enough to push through the cold air barrier.
-The rising warm air pushes the cold air beneath it, creating a rotating column that can span up to 10 miles, while twisting at speeds exceeding 200 miles an hour.
+The rising warm air pushes the cold air beneath it, creating a rotating column that can span up to 10 miles, while twisting at speeds exceeding 200 mph (322 km/h).
 [12 Twisted Tornado Facts]

 Tornadoes forming over warm water are known as waterspouts, and are most common in southern states and along the Gulf Coast.
 Occasionally, waterspouts can move inward.